mjs513/nina-fw/README.md

 1. Extract it and add it to your `PATH`: `export PATH=$PATH:<path/to/toolchain>/bin`
 1. Clone **v3.3.1** of the IDF: `git clone --branch v3.3.1 --recursive https://github.com/espressif/esp-idf.git`
 1. Set the `IDF_PATH` environment variable: `export IDF_PATH=<path/to/idf>`
+1. `git submodule update --init` to fetch the `certificates` submodule.
 1. Run `make firmware` to build the firmware (in the directory of this read me)
+1. You may need to set up a python3 `venv` to avoid Python library version issues.
 1. You should have a file named `NINA_W102-x.x.x.bin` in the top directory
-1. Use appropriate tools (esptool.py, appropriate pass-through firmware etc) to load this binary file onto your board.
+1. Use appropriate tools (`esptool.py`, appropriate pass-through firmware etc) to load this binary file onto your board.
     a.
 If you do not know how to do this, [we have an excellent guide on the Adafruit Learning System for upgrading your ESP32's firmware](https://learn.adafruit.com/upgrading-esp32-firmware)